 If you are looking for an easy tool to calculate the height in any triangle, you're in the right place – this triangle height calculator is the tool for you.
-Whether you are looking for the triangle height formulas for special triangles such as right, equilateral or isosceles triangle or any scalene triangle, this calculator is a safe bet – it can calculate the heights of the triangle, as well as triangle sides, angles, perimeter and area.
-Don't wait any longer, give it a go!
+Whether you are looking for the triangle height formulas for special triangles such as the right, equilateral or isosceles triangle or any scalene triangle, this calculator is a safe bet – it can calculate the heights of the triangle, as well as triangle sides, angles, perimeter, and area.
+Please don't wait any longer; give it a go!

-If you are still wondering how to find the height of an equilateral triangle or what's the formula for height without a given area, keep scrolling and you'll find the answer.
+If you are still wondering about the formula for the height of an equilateral triangle or how to find height without area, keep scrolling, and you'll find the answer.

 What is the altitude of a triangle?

-Every side of the triangle can be a base, and from every vertex you can draw the line perpendicular to a line containing the base – that's the height of the triangle.
+Every side of the triangle can be a base, and from every vertex, you can draw the line perpendicular to a line containing the base – that's the triangle's height.
 Every triangle has three heights, which are also called altitudes.
 Drawing the height is known as dropping the altitude at that vertex.

 How to find the height of a triangle – formulas

 There are many ways to find the height of the triangle.
-The most popular one is the one using triangle area, but many other formulas exist:
+The most popular one is the one using a triangle's area, but many other formulas exist:

-Well-known equation for area of a triangle may be transformed into formula for altitude of a right triangle:
+The well-known equation for the area of a triangle may be transformed into a formula for the altitude of a right triangle:

-But how to find the height of a triangle without area?
+But how do you find the height of a triangle without area?
 The most popular formulas are:

-It's using an equation called Heron's formula that lets you calculate the area if given sides of the triangle.
+Using an equation called Heron's formula lets you calculate the area, given sides of the triangle.
 Then, once you know the area, you can use the basic equation to find out what is the altitude of a triangle:

 Use trigonometry or another formula for the area of a triangle:

-If your shape is a special triangle type, scroll down to find the height of a triangle formulas.
+If your shape is a special triangle type, scroll down to find the triangle height formulas.
 Simplified versions of the general equations are easier to remember and calculate.

 How to find the height of an equilateral triangle